 This execution trace shows that every branch of the main join is the result of another join.
 These other joins are the result of joining rows obtained from two places:

-- The source (the green boxes): the result of querying Salesforce with
+The source (the green boxes): the result of querying Salesforce with the condition

 last_modified_date > '@LASTCACHEREFRESH'.

 The cache database (the blue boxes): the data stored in the cache database.